redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

-# WebAssembly Does Not Have A `raw` Data Type

-This program needs to account for a fundamental collision of concepts:
+## A Fundamental Collision of Concepts

-1. The SHA256 algorithm acts on uninterpreted sequences of 32 bits (I.E. raw binary)
+1. The basic unit of data processed by the SHA256 algorithm is an uninterpreted sequence of 32 bits (I.E. raw binary)
 1. WebAssembly only has numeric data types

-And here's where we experience the collision of concepts.

 WebAssembly can only read data from memory using one of its numeric data types.
-So like it or not, if you read an `i32` value from memory, that value will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
+So like it or not, if you use an `i32` instruction to read a value from memory, that value will be interpreted as an integer whose byte order is determined by the endianness of the CPU on which you're running.
 (Almost all processors nowadays are [little-endian](https://en.wikipedia.org/wiki/Endianness))

 For example, if you call `(i32.load (local.get $some_offset))`, then WebAssembly will use the following logic: